forrestjgq/lsp/thread/pwpt/pthread5.md

 The problem is that you're limited in what you can do with asynchronous cancellation enabled.
 You can't acquire any resources, for example, including locking a mutex.
 That's because the cleanup code would have no way to determine whether the mutex had been locked.
 Asynchronous cancellation can occur at any hardware instruction.
 On some computers it may even be possible to interrupt some instructions in the middle.
 That makes it really difficult to determine what the canceled thread was doing.

-For example, when you call ma Hoc the system allocates some heap memory for you, stores a pointer to that memory somewhere (possibly in a hardware register), and then returns to your code, which probably moves the return value into some local storage for later use.
-There are lots of places that malloc might be interrupted by an asynchronous cancel, with varying effects.
+For example, when you call `malloc` the system allocates some heap memory for you, stores a pointer to that memory somewhere (possibly in a hardware register), and then returns to your code, which probably moves the return value into some local storage for later use.
+There are lots of places that `malloc` might be interrupted by an asynchronous cancel, with varying effects.
 It might be interrupted before the memory was allocated.
 Or it might be interrupted after allocating storage but before it stored the address for return.
 Or it might even return to your code, but get interrupted before the return value could be copied to a local variable.
 In any of those cases the variable where your code expects to find a pointer to the allocated memory will be uninitialized.
 You can't tell whether the memory really was allocated yet.
 You can't free the memory, so that memory (if it was allocated to you) will remain allocated for the life of the program.
 That's a memory leak, which is not a desirable feature.

 Or when you call `pthread_mutex_lock`, the system might be interrupted within a function call either before or after locking the mutex.
 Again, there's no way for your program to find out, because the interrupt may have occurred between any two instructions, even within the `pthread_mutex_lock` function, which might leave the mutex unusable.
 If the mutex is locked, the application will likely end up hanging because it will never be unlocked.